Basic Environment Setup

 $ pip install numpy-1.25.0-cp311-cp311-linux_riscv64.whl hhb_onnxruntime_th1520-2.6.0-cp311-cp311-linux_riscv64.whl

-If you experience network issues accessing GitHub from mainland China, consider using a network proxy tool to accelerate access.
+If accessing GitHub from mainland China is slow or unreliable, consider enabling a network proxy to improve connectivity.

 NPU Driver Configuration

-Compared to CPU execution, NPU inference requires the NPU driver module vha to be loaded.
-Use lsmod to list loaded drivers:
+Compared with CPU execution, NPU inference requires that the vha kernel module be loaded.
+Check the loaded modules with:

 $ lsmod | grep vha